brissareyes/J124-Final-Project/README.md

 6. The, you will filter the DATA, using the "Sort Range" feature and then using the "Advanced range sorting option".
 Sort the Zip Code Column from Z-->A.
 7. The data should look as follows:
 ![Screenshot (51)](https://user-images.githubusercontent.com/109770923/183334808-e4c77a71-d03b-411d-b921-13864a69d6a8.png)
+__Answer: The zip code with the highest number of food banks is 95973.__